 - Appetite disturbances: A person may experience a lack of appetite or overeat in response to money anxiety.

-- Somatic complaints: Physical symptoms may include muscle tension, tightness in the jaw, gastrointestinal problems, headaches, migraines, and other pains.
+- Somatic complaints: Financial trauma can trigger physical symptoms of anxiety, such as muscle tension, tightness in the jaw, gastrointestinal problems, headaches, or migraines.

-- Rumination: Rumination refers to excessive second guessing about past decisions, choices, or actions.
+- Rumination: Rumination refers to excessive second-guessing about past financial-related decisions, choices, or actions.

-- Analysis paralysis: One may feel frozen when it comes to making even simple financial decisions (such as grocery purchases).
+- Analysis paralysis: Someone with financial trauma may feel frozen when making even simple financial decisions (such as grocery purchases).

 What Causes Financial Trauma?